parkerashlan/NY_Police_Complaints_Exploration/README.md

 2. Are certain type of allegations more likely to be substantiated?
 3. What is the average amount of complaints against a police officer?
 4. How many officers were promoted despite having a complaint against them?

+For example I visualize the amount of complaints per officer and how many officers fall into these bins.